Linear Orders in Presburger Arithmetic: Presburger arithmetic

-For almost entirety of this paper we will be working with the definable sets, functions, linear orders, etc. in $(\ZZ,<,+)$.
+For almost the entirety of this paper we will be working with the definable sets, functions, linear orders, etc. in $(\ZZ,<,+)$.
 Hence when we do not specifically mention where some set (or other object) is definable, we mean definability in $(\ZZ,<,+)$.
 A useful characterization of definable sets is provided by \sref{Theorem}{fund} below.
-It is obtained by combining the results of Ginsburg, Spanier \cite{ginsburg} and Ito \cite{ir}.
+It is obtained by combining the results of Ginsburg and Spanier \cite{ginsburgspanier} with those of Ito \cite{ito}.

 \begin{definition} For vectors $\vec{c},\vec{p_1},\ldots,\vec{p_n}\in\ZZ^m$ we call the set $J=\{\vec{c}+\sum k_i\vec{p_i}\mid k_i\in\NN\}\subseteq \ZZ^m$ a \emph{lattice} (or \emph{linear set}) generated by $\{\vec{p_i}\}$ from $\vec{c}$.
 If $\{\vec{p_1},\ldots,\vec{p_n}\}$ are linearly independent, we call this set an $n$-dimensional \emph{fundamental lattice}.
 A fundamental lattice of dimension $0$ is a single point $\vec{c}\in\ZZ^m$. \end{definition}